urostripunovic/share-recipes-now-backend/public/db queries.md

     Score S ON R.recipe_id = S.recipe_id
 WHERE
     U.user_id = 1 -- This comes from clicked thumbnail
-    AND R.title = 'Delicious Pasta'; -- This would from the title we want to update
+    AND R.recipe_id = 1; -- This would from the title we want to update

 -- Ingredients
 SELECT